Dirty dishes are an inevitable part of life. Creating a daily dishwashing routine can help save time and reduce hassles and mess.

 It could be because I love to cook – and cook real food – so I dirty a lot of dishes.
-But I haven’t had a dishwasher in my kitchen for the past three years.
+But the main reason is I haven’t had a dishwasher in my kitchen for the past three years.

 Someday my husband and I will add a dishwasher to our kitchen.
 But for now, I’ve accepted the fact that I need to wash dishes three times a day.

 The most important part of a dishwashing routine

-No matter if you have a dishwasher or wash your dishes by hand, it’s helpful to have a dishwashing routine so you’re not stuck with a sink full of dirty dishes covered in dried on, caked on food.
+No matter if you have a dishwasher or wash your dishes by hand, it’s helpful to have a daily dishwashing routine so you’re not stuck with a sink full of dirty dishes covered in dried on, caked on food.

 Wash your dishes when you’re finished with a meal.

 By thinking of clean-up as part of your meal, you’ll seamlessly clean your kitchen when you’re done eating and then can leave the kitchen and get on with life.

 How to wash dishes

-If you’re blessed with a dishwasher, simply rinse your dishes (if that’s what you prefer) and load your dishwasher.
-If you don’t have a full load, don’t sweat it … shut the door and walk away.
-If you do have a full load, start your dishwasher and walk away, knowing that you’ll unload it before your next meal.
+If you do have a full load, start your dishwasher and walk away, knowing that you’ll unload the clean dishes sometime before your next meal.

 I don’t take the time to dry my dishes – I stick them on a dish drying rack and let them air dry.
 I absolutely hate the clutter of drying dishes on my countertop, but I’d rather see that than spend any extra time drying them by hand.
-Once your dishes are dry, put them away before your next meal.

 Regardless of how you wash your dishes, it’s important to put away clean dishes before your next meal so that you make room for another round of dirty dishes.

-What dishwashing routine works for you?
+What dishwashing routine works best for you?

-Disclosure: Purchasing items through links in this post will result in a commission for No Place Like Home.
+Disclosure: Purchasing items through links in this post will result in a commission for Home to a Haven.
 Thank you for supporting this website!